jenkins-infra/update-center2/site/LAYOUT.md

 * `stable-2.204/` contains the tiered update site for Jenkins 2.204.x.

 Each of these update sites only offer plugins compatible with the respective baseline, as well as the newest weekly or LTS release, depending on the variant (LTS or weekly).
+This increases the usefulness of the update sites to users of slightly older releases of Jenkins, as they won't regularly be offered incompatible releases of plugins.

+The Jenkins project publishes a limited, fixed number of tiered update sites to encourage users to regularly update Jenkins.

 ```
 2.204/